CouncilDataProject/cookiecutter-cdp-deployment/README.md

 This repository is "cookiecutter template" for an entirely new CouncilDataProject (CDP) Instance.
-By following the steps defined in the [Usage](#usage) section, you will be creating all the database, file storage, processing resources, and more, that are ultimately needed to serve the CDP web application.
+By following the steps defined in the [Usage](#usage) section, our tools will create and manage all the database, file storage, processing resources, and more, that are ultimately needed to serve the CDP web application.

+While our tools will setup and manage all processing and storage infrastructure, you (or your team) must provide and maintain the custom Python code to gather event information and handling billing for the costs of the deployment.
+For more information about costs and billing, see [cost](#cost).

 ### CDP Instance Features